 Banks are used on a daily basis.
-The dependency on banks are extremely high in a society where loans, deposits, and transfers are common.
+The dependency on banks is extremely high in a society where loans, deposits, and transfers are common.
 However, blockchain technology has emerged as a new disruption that may change the way we use banking.

 Many technology-supportive banks have already thought of implementing blockchain as an approach for a more secure processing system.
 With the introduction of blockchain, the banking industry is no longer stagnant as innovation grows exponentially.
 Blockchain will transform the banking industry as we know it, as it will create an economy controlled by the world.

 When third-party intermediaries are involved in a transaction, large financial institutions charge hidden fees to cover the charges of such services.
 Consumers commonly experience this with wire transfers to family and friends.
 However, the decentralized formatting of blockchain enables true ownership of one's funds.
 This eliminates the need for an intermediary, saving time and money for the consumer.
 Blockchain also provides a peer-to-peer (P2P) network that enables anyone to easily send and receive money, causing blockchain adoption to be widely considered in everyday businesses.

 The future of banking could be in the hands of blockchain, considering the many benefits it contains (although blockchain can also be hacked!).
 Several startups like WeTrust and Finsophy are already deploying the technology into banking, hoping to fix the complications and issues of financial transactions and private information.

 An innovative startup in the banking space, WeTrust is a trusted, financial service business that utilizes blockchain to help consumers secure their financial transactions and transfers.
 The company makes use of blockchain, based on Ethereum, to provide services like credit identities and scores, lending, and mutual insurance between parties powered by smart contracts.